zazaho/SimImg/README.md

 You can play with different filters that take into account how similar two pictures are.
 These are the panels in the left section of the finder window below the **Filters** title.
-You can activate a condition by clicking on it name.
+You can activate a filter by clicking on its name.
 The following options exist:

 * I have implemented measurements of how similar the colours are between two images, as well as between 5 regions (the four corners and